top of page

 registered visiting architect at the Czech Chamber of Architects

-authorized architect by the Slovak Chamber of Architects in 2023
+authorised architect by the Slovak Chamber of Architects

 finalist mention in the Castelfranco Emilia Food Academy logo competition